AEK Athens F.C.: Training facility

-Supporters and rivalries
+Supporters, rivalries, and affiliations

 Support

-AEK Athens has a large fan base across all of Greece and is the third most popular Greek football team in relation to their fan base.
-According to Sky Sports AEK have around 32% of all Greek football fans.
-AEK's fan base in Greece is believed to be over 2 million with various researches suggesting AEK have an estimated fan base between 2.5 – 2.7 million fans in Greece.
-AEK Athens traditional fanbase comes from the area of Nea Filadelfeia, where the club is based, as well as a good part of the rest of the Athens area.
+AEK Athens has a large fans' base across all over Greece and is one of the two most popular Greek clubs in relation to their fans' base.
+According to Sky Sports, AEK have around 30% of all Greek football fans.
+AEK's fan base in Greece is believed to be over 2 million with various types of research.
+AEK Athens traditional fanbase comes from the area of Athens, where the club is based.

-AEK have a strong following in the Greek diaspora especially in Cyprus where the club has a large following with a recent fan poll from Kerkida.net having AEK as the second most popular Greek supported team in Cyprus behind Panathinaikos (34%) but ahead of Olympiacos (23%) with AEK having 27% of Cypriot football fans supporting the club.
-One of the main reasons AEK's popularity in Cyprus is large making them ahead of Olympiacos the most popular Greek team in Greece is due to the fact AEK are a refugee club which many Greek Cypriots are after the Turkish invasion of Cyprus and due to this many Greek Cypriots can relate to the similar history of AEKs being a refugee club.
-AEK have also a strong following in Australia, the US, UK, Germany and France.

-The most hardcore supporters of AEK are Original 21, which is the largest group fan organisation of the club and are known for their loyal and passionate support.
+AEK has a strong support of fans in Greek diaspora especially in Cyprus where the club has a large following with a recent fan poll having AEK as the most popular Greek-supported team in Cyprus, having about 35% of Cypriot football fans supporting the club.
+One of the main reasons AEK's popularity in Cyprus is large making them ahead of Olympiacos (the most popular Greek team in Greece), is due to the fact AEK is a refugees' club which many Greek Cypriots are after the Turkish invasion of Cyprus and due to this many Greek Cypriots can relate to the similar history of AEKs being a refugees' club.
+AEK has also a strong following in Australia, the US, the UK, Germany and France.
+The most hardcore supporters of AEK are Original 21, which is the largest group fan organisation of the club and is known for its loyal and passionate support.